garesborn/Rubik-s-cube-solves-and-LL-skips/README.md

 Aside: The odds of a full last layer skip is about 1/15,000.
 I have had 2 in my more than 10 years of cubing.
 One was untimed.
 The other was a long standing personal best of just under 23 seconds when I was averaging around 35 seconds.

 Seeing my reliance on LL skips, I decided to run a set of solves where I tracked how many algorithms I required to solve the last layer.
 Below is a heatmap depicting 250 solves sorted into bins by number of last layer algorithms and solve time.
-The red lines denote the average solve time for each bin on the Y axis.
+The red lines denote the average solve time for each of the 4 Y axis bins.
 The green line denotes the average time of the 250 solves.

 ![ll_hist](https://user-images.githubusercontent.com/65193347/107996780-325f5300-6faf-11eb-9edc-55c982aac25b.png)